aritrac/WebDeveloper/ReadMe.md

 _The Section6_TextFontsAndBoxModels contains various CSS constructs on tuning text and font requirements and also using custom fonts also a small intro to BoxModel is provided_

+_The Section7_BootstrapExamples contain various ways we will use Bootstrap examples in the sites we design_

 ####Exercises
 ***